ansible/ansible/docs/docsite/rst/user_guide/playbooks_reuse.rst

 Triggering included (dynamic) handlers
 --------------------------------------

 Includes are executed at run-time, so the name of the include exists during play execution, but the included tasks do not exist until the include itself is triggered.
-To use the ``restart apache`` task with dynamic re-use, you must refer to the name of the include itself.
+To use the ``restart apache`` task with dynamic re-use, refer to the name of the include itself.
 This approach triggers all tasks in the included file as handlers.
 For example, with the task file shown above:

 .. code-block:: yaml